With eye on polls, MP CM launches ambitious 'Ladli Behna' scheme for women | Headlines

 - India

-Madhya Pradesh Chief Minister Shivraj Singh Chouhan launched the 'Mukhyamantri Ladli Behana Yojana', under which women will get Rs 1000 monthly, on Sunday, which is also his 65th birthday.
+''The (erstwhile) Kamal Nath government (of Congress) stopped the 'Mukhyamantri Kanya Vivah Yojana' for 15 months after coming to power in the state in December 2018,'' Chouhan said.
+Besides, the Nath government had also abandoned a scheme under which financial assistance was being given to poor women belonging to three scheduled tribe (ST) communities, he said.
+Chouhan said the idea of 'Ladli Behna Yojana' for women's empowerment struck him at 4 am one day, which he shared with his wife.
+The chief minister recalled he had witnessed the discrimination between the boy and girl child in society and families and was pained at it.
+He said when he became an MLA and MP, he got women of poor families married, but the number of such marriages was not too big.
+Chouhan said he rolled out 'Mukhyamantri Kanya Vivah Yojana' (under which the government provides financial help to married couples intending to end the dowry menace) after he became the chief minister (in November 2005), and the Ladli Laxmi Yojana for the girl child to turn her ''lakhpati''.
+Under the ''Ladli Laxmi'' scheme, Rs 30,000 is deposited by the state government at the birth of a girl, followed by more instalments. ''The beneficiary gets Rs 1.18 lakh after she turns 30,'' he added. ''Now a girl who secures first division marks in class 12 will get a Scooty instead of a bicycle,'' Chouhan added.
+He listed different schemes being run for girls and women in MP.
+The chief minister said the state government has decided to close down the 'ahatas' (dingy liquor bars near booze outlets) to ensure that women are not harassed.

-As part of the launch of the scheme in Jamboree Maidan here, the CM filled the form for a woman.
-Under this scheme, women will be given Rs 1,000 assistance per month with certain riders, including that they are not Income Tax payees and their families' annual income was below Rs 2.50 lakh annually.
+''There will be no ahatas now (from the next fiscal),'' Chouhan said, referring to the State Excise Policy.
+Citing the law enacted earlier by the state government, Chouhan said rapists will be hanged.
+He asked the audience whether they think that their brother (Chouhan) is doing good work, to which the women replied ''yes''. ''Is the BJP government good?..Tell me today will you all remain with us?
+We will work together.
+Will you help your brother?'' he asked, again drawing an affirmative response.

-With launch of the 'Mukhyamantri Ladli Behna Scheme', the government aims to reach out to one crore women in the state, where Assembly polls are to be held at the end of the year.
+''Stand up, take a resolve jointly that (you) will join and walk with your brother.
+Will work together.
+Take a vow saying 'we are with you (CM), with the BJP government and that you will walk along so that the government remains and continues doing good work and takes MP to new heights','' Chouhan said amid cheering by the crowd.
+Through the 'Mukhyamantri Ladli Behna Scheme', the government aims to reach out to one crore women in the state, where Assembly polls are to be held at the end of this year.

 A provision of Rs 8,000 crore has been made for the scheme in the state Budget presented in the Assembly recently.